energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 spread over the year according to :math:`\%_{pass}` and :math:`\%_{fr}`, respectively.

 For :math:`\%_{pass}`, we assume that the passenger mobility EUD has the same profile for every day of the year.
-This daily profile is taken from data for Switerzland (data from Figure 12 of :cite:`USTransportation`).
+This daily profile is taken from data for Switzerland (data from Figure 12 of :cite:`USTransportation`).
 For :math:`\%_{fr}`, we take a uniform value over the 8760 hours of the year.

 Non-energy